 She's coming home tomorrow.
-I told my fiance if this doesn't work out, we aren't getting another dog because we are inept at being dog parents.
-She is 3 months old & underweight, but very sweet; we are going to fatten her up.
+I told my fiance if this doesn't work out, we aren't getting another dog because we are inept at being dog parents. :p She is 3 months old & underweight, but very sweet; we are going to fatten her up. ;)

 MCACC.
 We were visiting the dogs again, and my fiance fell in love with this one.
 It's her dog, technically, not mine, so she will be more involved this time around.
 The puppy has a really good personality, and was very attentive to us while we spent time with her (even outside with other dogs barking).
 I'm worried about having a puppy though.
-I will need lots of puppy advice.
+I will need lots of puppy advice. :confused:

 Thanks, it's kind of the exact opposite of last time!
 I'm hoping it will be much easier and a relief.
 I think we can handle a puppy as long as she doesn't chase the cat or turn into a terror around other dogs (which she shouldn't since we'll be working on socialization and being good around the kitty).
 She kept pawing at my face while I was holding her.
 I want to put her in pink tshirts that say "princess" (don't kill me).
 I'm just so worried!
 It's like having a new baby, and I got so overwhelmed last time around.